Singular Bayesian Neural Networks: Gaussian Complexity Transfer: Deterministic to Bayesian

 \paragraph{Recovering an almost-sure bound.} To recover an almost-sure bound from this high-probability statement, one may \emph{truncate} the variational distribution outside the spectral norm ball:

 at the cost of modifying the variational family from a standard Gaussian to a truncated Gaussian.

 \paragraph{Retaining high-probability bounds.} Alternatively, one may retain the high-probability statement and use Approaches A or B from Section~\ref{appendix:high_prob_alternatives} to carry an additional failure probability $\delta_{\text{total}}$ through the final generalization bound.
 This is often more practical than truncation, as it requires no modification to the variational family.
+This approach additionally requires loss convexity (Assumption~\ref{ass:convex_loss}).

-\paragraph{Practical recommendations.} In practice, we recommend: \begin{itemize} \item Use spectral normalization (projection) during training to enforce hard constraints, which ensures almost-sure satisfaction at minimal computational cost. \item Use Van Handel bounds to guide the choice of $C_i^A$ and $C_i^B$ based on the variational posterior parameters $\sigma_i$ and $\mu_i$. \item If using unbounded variational families without projection, apply the high-probability analysis from Section~\ref{appendix:high_prob_alternatives} with appropriately chosen $\delta_{\text{total}}$. \end{itemize} \end{remark}
+\paragraph{Practical recommendations.} In practice, we recommend: \begin{itemize} \item Use spectral normalization (projection) during training to enforce hard constraints, which ensures almost-sure satisfaction at minimal computational cost. \item Use Van Handel bounds to guide the choice of $C_i^A$ and $C_i^B$ based on the variational posterior parameters $\sigma_i$ and $\mu_i$. \item If using unbounded variational families without projection, apply the high-probability analysis from Section~\ref{appendix:high_prob_alternatives} with appropriately chosen $\delta_{\text{total}}$ and ensure the loss function satisfies Assumption~\ref{ass:convex_loss}. \end{itemize} \end{remark}

 \begin{remark}[Tightness of Van Handel bounds] The Van Handel bound is known to be tight up to universal constants.
 For a random matrix with independent Gaussian entries, the spectral norm concentrates around $\sigma(\sqrt{h} + \sqrt{r})$ with high probability.
 This means: \begin{itemize} \item The constants $C_i^A$ and $C_i^B$ grow as $O(\sigma_i \sqrt{h_i + r_i})$ for Gaussian posteriors. \item The induced spectral norm bounds $C_i = C_i^A C_i^B$ then scale as $O(\sigma_i^2 (h_i + r_i))$. \item These bounds are dimension-dependent but explicit and computable from the variational parameters. \end{itemize} \end{remark}